 Some SSL certificate vendors can combine multiple certificates into a single certificate.
 Combined certificates of this nature have not been extensively tested on the Acquia Cloud platform, but Acquia is not aware of any issues with these certificates on our platform.

 For some limited purposes, such as enabling IPv6 support without SSL, or testing SSL, you can create a self-signed SSL certificate to use with Acquia Cloud.
 You can then upload this self-signed certificate instead of purchasing a certificate.
-For more information, see How to create a self-signed SSL certificate on Acquia Cloud.
+For more information, see Creating a self-signed SSL certificate.

 After you receive an SSL certificate from your SSL certificate vendor, install it on your Acquia Cloud environment.
 See Managing SSL certificates for information about how to do this.